freifunk-kiel/ffki-packages/README.md

 This package Replaces the standard gluon-package `gluon-config-mode-contact-info`

-*TODO: untested, but probably still not working on 2018.1.x*
+*TODO: probably not working on 2018.1.x*

 ### gluon-config-mode-ppa